fulquit/fulquit.github.io/microsoft.md

 S | https://archive.org very useful

-S | https://gw11.tech/ (links and mirrors to the leaked .iso of windows 11)

 S | https://heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool (windows and office iso download tool, pretty good)

 S | https://rufus.ie/en_US/ (rufus now has the ability to download the iso's of win10, 8.1 and 7, directly from microsoft)